lxuniverse/defense-vae/README.md

 ## Citations

-Please cite our paper if it helps you:
+If you found this paper useful, please cite our paper

     @article{li2018defense,
-      title={Defense-VAE: A Fast and Accurate Defense against Adversarial Attacks}, author={Li, Xiang and Ji, Shihao},
+      title={Defense-VAE: A Fast and Accurate Defense against Adversarial Attacks}, author={Xiang Li and Shihao Ji},
       journal={arXiv preprint arXiv:1812.06570},
       year={2018}
     }